 Eaton-Lambert syndrome causes muscle weakness that tends to begin in the hip and thigh muscles, then typically spreads to the shoulder muscles, and then down the arms and legs to the hands and feet.
 The nerves that connect the head, face, eyes, nose, and ears to the brain (cranial nerves Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
 Some of the cranial nerves are involved in the special senses (such as seeing... read more ) are affected last.

 Typically, people have difficulty getting up from a chair, climbing stairs, and walking.
 Muscle strength may temporarily improve after the muscles are used repeatedly, but the muscles then weaken again and cramp.
 People also tire easily.

 The mouth is dry, the eyelid droops, and the upper arms and thighs are painful.

 Doctors suspect Eaton-Lambert syndrome based on symptoms.
 However, electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more and nerve conduction studies are needed to confirm the diagnosis.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more are needed to confirm the diagnosis.
 Electromyography involves inserting a needle into a muscle to record its electrical activity.
 Nerve conduction studies are done to measure the speed that an electric impulse travels along a nerve.